filmerjarred/mantax/mantasx.md

       - account for more comments loading

+   - will it work without the heart button there to append after?

+   - don't put the ban in for admin
+   - deleted comments look weird

    - record bans and highlights
       - check to see what comments were banned
       - scott can mark comment as highlighted